Who We Are

 Our Peachtree team is outstanding!
 Teamwork is a theme in our company.
 As a boutique organization, we all work together.
 All of us meet to discuss every single event.
 We know your style, your taste, how you want your event to feel, what is most important to you.
 This is important to us!

-Our kitchen is the bedrock of the company led by executive chef Palmer Marinelli with sous-chef Stephanie Bedrick.
-Also on the team are Yousef, Noyra, Sarin, Magdalena, Toy, Helen, MardiJo, Victor, Max, David and Brian.
-The food is all homemade, and the team is steady.
-No cut corners.
-No frozen food.
-Collaboration, innovation, dedication.
+Our kitchen is the bedrock of the company led by executive chef Palmer Marinelli with sous-chef Stephanie Bedrick and pastry chef Davina Soondrum.
+Also on the team are Noyra, Sarin, Magdalena, MardiJo, Max, Carlos, Brian and David.
+We are a scratch kitchen and our food is locally sourced.

 Our Director of Operations Casey Rose runs our facilities and all operations (with the help of Harry, Will and Dan) and as manager of our beverage program makes awesome signature cocktails.
 Kristin Schoener hires/trains all of our party staff- captains, supervisors, bartenders, servers.